Barthol History, Family Crest & Coats of Arms

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Barthol include Barthold, Bartholde,Bartholdi, Barthold, Bartholdt, Bartoldi, Berthold, Bartholdy, Bartholdi, Bartholdie, Bartoldy, Bartholdy, Bartolo, Bartheld and many more.

-Another 49 words (4 lines of text) are included under the topic Early Barthol Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Barthol Notables in all our PDF Extended History products and printed products wherever possible.

 Prussia played an extremely influential role in shaping modern German history.
 It remained a part of Germany until after the Second World War.
 Prussia was divided among the Soviet Union, Poland, East Germany and West Germany.
 Many Prussians became residents of these new countries after the War, and many migrated to other parts of Germany or Europe, as well as to North America.
 In the United States, the majority of settlers landed in Philadelphia, and moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Many German settlers also migrated to Canada, particularly to Ontario and the Prairies.
 Amongst the settlers in North America with this distinguished name Barthol were

 Barthol Settlers in United States in the 18th Century

 Barthol Settlers in United States in the 19th Century

 Barthol Settlers in United States in the 20th Century